florimondmanca/starlette-auth-toolkit/README.md

 Authentication backends and helpers for Starlette-based apps and frameworks.

-**Note**: documentation is in progress — in the meantime, feel free to read the source code!
+**Note**: documentation is in progress.
+In the meantime, feel free to read the source code!

 **Contents**